 Recognizing the tenets of the Small Area Plan to add residential to Old Town Fairfax and with a keen awareness of the retail market and significant retail that exists at the Property today, the Applicant is requesting this Special Exception to allow more ground-floor residential uses than a strict adherence to the Ordinance would allow.
-The Proposal incorporates ground-floor retail in several locations within the mixed-use building, creating a strong retail and amenity experience along new Streets 1 and 2.
+The Proposal incorporates ground-floor retail in several locations within the mixed-use building, creating a strong retail and activated amenity experience along new Streets 1 and 2.
 With this redesign and the extension of Street 2 through the Property, the Applicant is now able to provide approximately 12,000 square feet of ground floor retail, which accounts for 38 percent of the frontage of Street 1 and 56 percent of the frontage of Street 2.
 When the lobby and amenity spaces are incorporated into those street frontages, the portion of the mixed-use building that is activated is 64 percent of Street 1 and 73 percent of Street 2.
-The Small Area Plan does not call for retail along University Drive, nor along Democracy Lane, so this special exception brings the building into conformance with the Small Area pLan goals for retail concentrated along Streets 1 and 2.
-It's also important to note that the Applicant is retaining and improving with architectural upgrades 58,000 square feet of retail between the existing shopping center and the Restaurants, thus maintaining a mixed-use environment across the Property.
+Within the area shown on the GDP as Retail along University Drive, the Applicant requests the ability to locate leasing or amenity space in that area as an alternative.
+If that alternative is implemented, additional retail space will be located along Street 2 in lieu of the Amenity/Leasing space currently shown on that street.
+The Small Area Plan does not call for retail along University Drive, nor along Democracy Lane, so this special exception brings the building into conformance with the Small Area Plan goals for retail concentrated along Streets 1 and 2.
+It's also important to note that the Applicant is retaining and improving with architectural upgrades 58,000 square feet of retail within the existing shopping center, thus maintaining a mixed-use environment across the Property with a total of 70,000 square feet of retail space.